-Rati Forbes is Director at Forbes Marshall Ltd – a company which has been, for over six decades, building steam engineering and control instrumentation solutions that work for the process industry.
-Rati is responsible for the Social Initiatives, which the company supports in the areas of community health, education and women’s issues.
+Rati is director at Forbes Marshall Ltd, which builds steam engineering and control instrumentation solutions for the process industry.
+She is responsible for the company’s social initiatives in community health, education and women’s issues.

-Rati is a graduate in Psychology and Sociology and has done courses in Human Resource Management from IIM Ahmedabad, and more recently, on Philanthropy and Social Entrepreneurship from Stanford University.
-Continuing to learn and grow, she lately completed a Master’s degree in Sustainability Leadership and Management, from Cambridge, UK.
+Rati is a graduate in psychology and sociology and has studied human resource management at IIM Ahmedabad, and philanthropy and social entrepreneurship at Stanford University.
+She recently completed a master’s degree in sustainability leadership and management from Cambridge, UK.

 Dr Alka is a paediatrician, an independent consultant and a researcher with more than 30 years of experience in the health sector.
 She was previously executive director at the Foundation for Research in Health System in Ahmedabad, and an advisory committee member at the Safe Abortion Advocacy Initiative.

 She has a plethora of publications on many platforms and worked as a resource person at training workshops organised by NGOs, the National Institute for Research in Reproductive Health and the World Health Organisation.
 She completed her MBBS and MD in paediatrics at Nagpur University, and also holds a PhD in sociology from Tata Institute of Social Science in Bombay.

 Naheed is a solicitor and a founding partner of Desai Desai Carrimjee and Mulla, a firm specialising in corporate and civil law.
 Her practice areas include litigation, arbitration and dispute resolution, corporate law and capital markets, plus many others.